davib21/davib21.github.io/_teaching/2014-spring-teaching-1.md

 Lecture Notes
 ======
-The lecture notes I actually used are not avaible for this course, although similar ones may be found at the class notes section.
+The lecture notes are not avaible for this course.